Social networking service: Government applications

 Social networking is more recently being used by various government agencies.
 Social networking tools serve as a quick and easy way for the government to get the suggestion of the public and to keep the public updated on their activity, however, this comes with a significant risk of abuse, for example, to cultivate a culture of fear such as that outlined in Nineteen Eighty-Four or THX-1138.

 The Centers for Disease Control demonstrated the importance of vaccinations on the popular children's site Whyville and the National Oceanic and Atmospheric Administration has a virtual island on Second Life where people can explore caves or explore the effects of global warming.
 Likewise, NASA has taken advantage of a few social networking tools, including Twitter and Flickr.
-The NSA is taking advantage of them all.
+The NSA builds profiles of individuals by mapping out their social media connections, combining it with other online sources of information such as banking details, GPS information, and political affiliation, to find "predictive" behavior that might lead to a crime.
 NASA is using such tools to aid the Review of U.S. Human Space Flight Plans Committee, whose goal it is to ensure that the nation is on a vigorous and sustainable path to achieving its boldest aspirations in space.